Orkoliator/test_IaC_AWS_tf/README.md

 Hello,

-This is personal pet project with intention to develop some hands-on experience of Terraform and AWS.
+This is personal pet project with intention to get some hands-on experience of Jenkins, Terraform and AWS.

 To make this pipeline work there are few points required:
 - AWS IAM user with necessary permissions should exist